Response Caching in ASP.NET Core

 In this article, I will discuss Response Caching (ResponseCacheAttribute) in ASP.NET Core Application with Examples.
 Please read our previous article discussing Custom Result Filter in ASP.NET Core MVC Application.
 At the end of this article, you will understand the following pointers:

-6. Response Caching Examples: Basic, No Caching, Caching with VarByHeader, Caching by Location, Caching By VarByQueryKeys.
+• Response Caching Examples: Basic, No Caching, Caching with VarByHeader, Location, and VarByQueryKeys.

-Caching in ASP.NET Core is a technique used to store frequently accessed data in a temporary storage area, which can be quickly retrieved.
-This improves the performance and scalability of an application by reducing the need to fetch the same data repeatedly from the database or other storage mediums.
+Caching is a technique for storing frequently accessed data in a temporary storage area that can be quickly retrieved.
+This will improve the overall performance of the application by reducing the need to fetch the same data repeatedly from the database or other storage mediums.

 Types of Caching in ASP.NET Core:

 • In-Memory Caching: This is the simplest form of caching, suitable for a single server.
-This is used to store data in the Memory of the Web Server.
+It stores data in the Web Server’s Main Memory.
 It’s fast and suitable for data that doesn’t consume too much memory and doesn’t need to persist beyond the lifetime of the web server process.
-It is suitable for storing small amounts of data that do not require persistence across server restarts.
-The IMemoryCache interface is used for in-memory caching and provides methods to set, retrieve, and manage cached items.
+It is suitable for storing small amounts of data.

-• Distributed Caching: This is ideal for applications running in multi-server or cloud environments where data needs to be shared across multiple servers.
+• Distributed Caching: This is ideal for applications running in multi-server or load-balancing environments where data needs to be shared across multiple servers.
 It involves storing data in an external system such as Redis, SQL Server, NCache, etc. It is more complex than in-memory caching but necessary for large-scale applications to ensure consistency across sessions and requests.
-The IDistributedCache interface in ASP.NET Core provides methods for using distributed cache systems.

-Response Caching in ASP.NET Core refers to the process of storing the output of a request-response cycle so that future requests for the same resource can be served from the cache instead of regenerating the response from scratch.
-This technique can significantly improve the performance of a web application, especially for resources that are expensive to generate and don’t change often.
+• Response Caching: Response Caching refers to the process of storing the output of a request-response cycle in the cache so that future requests for the same resource can be served from the cache instead of regenerating the response from scratch.
+This technique can significantly improve a web application’s performance, especially for resources that are expensive to generate and don’t change often.

-When a web application receives a request, it often performs several operations like database queries, complex calculations, or template rendering to generate the response.
-These operations can be resource-intensive and time-consuming.
-If the generated response is the same for each request, it makes sense to store that response after it is generated and then serve the stored response for future requests without repeating all the processing.
-This is called Response Caching.
+When a web application receives a request, it often performs several operations, such as database queries, complex calculations, and template rendering, to generate the response.
+These operations can be time-consuming.
+If the generated response is the same for each request, it makes sense to store that response once it is generated and then serve the stored response for future requests without regenerating the response again by doing all the processing.
+This is called Response Caching in ASP.NET Core.

 How Response Caching Works in ASP.NET Core?